-Manjar Blanco, also known as Dulce de Leche isn't a dessert for itself.
-But as it's popular throughout South America and used in numerous cakes like Pionono, pastries, cookies like Alfajores and even ice cream in Peru, this sweat, caramel-like, sticky reduction of milk and sugar just belongs here.
+Manjar Blanco isn't a dessert for itself.
+But as it's popular throughout South America and used in many cakes, pastries, cookies and even ice cream in Peru, this sweat, caramel-like, sticky reduction of milk and sugar just belongs here.

-And just one recommendation if you want to enjoy a really good Manjar Blanco: stay away from preparing it by boiling a can of sweetened condensed milk in water for 90 minutes.
-In my opinion the results are more than disappointing and neither the taste nor the pudding-like consistency have anything to do with real Manjar Blanco.
-Yes I know the traditional preparation is a slow and time consuming process, but be assured it's worth every single minute.
+And just one recommendation if you want to enjoy a fantastic Manjar Blanco: stay away from preparing it by boiling a can of sweetened condensed milk in water for 90 minutes.
+The results are more than disappointing, and neither the taste nor the pudding-like consistency have anything to do with real Manjar Blanco.
+Yes, I know the traditional preparation is a slow and time-consuming process but be assured it's worth every single minute.

 Recipe for Peruvian Manjar Blanco